Energy Certificate Requirement Germany: 2026 Guide

 Once the purchase or rental contract is signed, the seller or landlord must hand over the certificate or a copy.

 For sellers, this means the certificate should ideally be ready before you even create the listing.
 Trying to get one after the first viewing is already too late under strict interpretation of the law.
+A planning guide for house sales covers how to sequence the certificate into the broader selling timeline.

 Bedarfsausweis or Verbrauchsausweis: Which One Do You Need?

 This is where many property owners get tripped up.
 The two types serve different purposes and are not always interchangeable.
+Choosing the wrong one can mean failing the energy certificate requirement Germany places on the transaction.

-Verbrauchsausweis Bedarfsausweis
+| Verbrauchsausweis | Bedarfsausweis | |

-Basis Measured consumption data Calculated energy demand
+| Basis | Measured consumption data | Calculated energy demand |

-Data needed 36 months of continuous consumption Building geometry, envelope details, heating system
+| Data needed | 36 months of continuous consumption | Building geometry, envelope details, heating system |

-Cost Usually cheaper Usually more expensive
+| Cost | Usually cheaper | Usually more expensive |

-Behavior dependent Yes, reflects how occupants heated Less so, based on building physics
+| Behavior dependent | Yes, reflects how occupants heated | Less so, based on building physics |

-Required for pre-1977 small buildings?
-Often not allowed Yes, mandatory in many cases
+| Required for pre 1977 small buildings? | Often not allowed | Yes, mandatory in many cases |

 A Bedarfsausweis is mandatory for residential buildings with fewer than five apartments where the building application was filed before November 1, 1977, unless the building already met or was later upgraded to the 1977 Thermal Insulation Ordinance (Wärmeschutzverordnung) standard.

-Practitioners on Reddit frequently question the reliability of consumption-based certificates for older or vacant buildings.
+Practitioners on Reddit frequently question the reliability of consumption based certificates for older or vacant buildings.
 In one thread, investors discuss a suspiciously good Verbrauchsausweis for an unrenovated old building, pointing out that vacancy and missing consumption data can make a Verbrauchsausweis misleading or even impermissible.

 Not sure which type you need?
 Check the current certificate prices and use the guided online flow to find out.